 January 25, 2019•577 words

 One of the main reasons I left my old blog was because I became aware of how pretentious I sounded in some posts and it made me cringe.

 When I was little I believed myself to be the smartest, fastest, prettiest and overall best kid in the whole school.
 These ideas were planted in my mind because I was spoiled and people would tell me I was these things.
 I always got the best grades, I always won games of tag and I was a very popular girl in elementary school.
 My life was perfect, the kind you see in commercials.
+A white, blonde girl with blue eyes, two loving and wealthy parents and all the opportunity in the world.
 I was the kid that all the other kids in the class compared themselves to and felt worse because of it.
 The antagonist in a high school drama.

 The downfall was I became a spoiled brat.
 When I didn't get what I wanted, I would manipulate.
 I wouldn't throw tantrums, I would emotionally berate my mother and play petty games with my father.
 I would hide wallets, phones and car keys as ransom.
 And my parents did not discipline me, they didn't know how.
 This reenforced my mindset of believing I was a genius.
 They would cave in every single time.
 No consequences, no financial worries, amazing academic performance without even lifting a finger, treated as if the world revolved around me - I am surprised I am who I am today.
 I could have easily turned into much more of an asshole.

 But my ego is still there, even though I'm mature enough to recognize it now.
 I have difficulty accepting criticism, when I get a lower grade than I feel I deserve I place the blame elsewhere.
 When my parents say no, my immediate emotional response is outrage.
 When my friends make decisions that I believe are wrong, I tend to think I'm much smarter than them.